 What is the Actuaries Climate Index?

-The ACI uses standard risk analysis techniques to monitor changes in five types of climate-related events:
+The ACI uses standard risk analysis techniques to monitor changes in six types of climate-related events:

 - Frequency of extreme high temperatures (above the 90th percentile)